How to Craft a Winning Referral Marketing Strategy

 Word-of-mouth marketing works, but it's passive.
 A customer might be happy about your product or service, but there's no guarantee that they'll spread the word about it.
 It's not the most effective strategy out there, but it has its place in many businesses.

 Meanwhile, referral marketing produces the same effect, but it's initiated and strategized by a business.
 It requires a program where customers can receive incentives and rewards once they refer the business to other people.
-Simply put, referral marketing is an ongoing and active strategy.
+For example, a dentist might incentivize their patients by offering $25 off their next appointment for every new patient they refer.
+They might notify their patients about their referral marketing program through email, SMS, or in-house brochures.

 There are a lot of ways to grow your audience, but most of them cost a lot or take a ton of time to implement.
 Referral marketing won’t cost you either of these.
-Your current customers share your business with their friends and family.
+People share your business with their friends and family.
 And since they’ve heard about your business from a trusted source, they'll likely buy from you.
 With referral marketing, it takes less effort and time to appeal to more potential customers.

 Word spreads fast; and you can take advantage of it.